soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 ### BFS
-Queue is used for BFS data structure.
+Queue is used for BFS algorithm.
 Look for the neighbors in circular motion until algorithm find goal state.